Skip to main content

 Planning to sell someday?
 Hosting companies typically sell for 2-4x ARR (Annual Recurring Revenue).

-If your MRR is $10,000, your ARR is $120,000, and your business is worth $240,000-$480,000.
+If your MRR is $10,000, your ARR is $120,000, and your business is worth roughly $240,000 to $480,000.
+You can't calculate any of that if you don't know your MRR.

 How to Start Tracking MRR in WHMCS

-You have two realistic options:
+You have two realistic options.

 Option 1: Manual Spreadsheets